Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 In my opinion, this plot gives us the best view of the relationship between weight and age.

-• Looking at the medians, it seems like people in their 40s are the heaviest; younger and older people are lighter.
+Looking at the medians, we can see that people in their 40s are the heaviest; younger and older people are lighter.

-• These plots also show how skewed the distribution of weight is – that is, the heaviest people are much farther from the median than the lightest people.
+Looking at the whiskers, we can see that the distribution of weight is skewed – that is, the heaviest people are farther from the median than the lightest people.

 sns.boxplot(x='AGE', y='WTKG3', data=data, whis=10)